Triton 8" Full Range

-- Excellent with low wattage tube or higher wattage solid state amplification, and sound great at very low or extremely high volumes
+Excellent sound quality at very low or extremely high volumes

 Amplifier Power Recommended

 1 watt - 300 watts available per channel depending upon the desired kind of performance.
 Low powered SET tube amplification will more than liven up your living room, and with higher power solid state and digital amplification technologies, Tritons will play all the way up to the levels needed for public address systems, live rock or even dub reggae music.
-When networked in 4 pair arrays with Octopus cables or even 9 pair arrays with Hydra cables (custom ordered through email), Tritons do not lose pace, and will lay out a massively clean mix to satisfy large parties.
+Just a pair of Tritons will handle most dance parties.
+But if you have larger audiences, a 4 pair array like the revolutionary Octopus cabinet design does not lose pace, and will lay out a massively clean mix to satisfy larger parties.

-While our 3" full range driver designs like the Orca and Marlin do have better imaging, dispersion, flatter frequency response, are more compact, one must also consider that all of our speakers, including the Triton, excel at low volume performance.
-The Triton should be thought of as a speaker that sounds alot like an Orca that simply goes up to much higher volumes.
+While the 3" full range driver designs like the Orca and Marlin have better imaging, dispersion, flatter frequency response, are more compact, one must also consider that all of Blumenstein speakers, including the Triton, excel at low volume performance.
+It is the common performance attribute.
+The Triton should be thought of as a speaker that sounds mostly like an Orca yet that simply goes up to much higher volumes.

 Full Range Driver and Super Tweeter Combo

 The Triton's 8" full range drivers are being run without any signal filtration.
-The natural 8 octave range of the 8" paper cone full-range driver is subtly augmented for the last octave (10000 Hz and up) by a 1" ferrofluid cooled neodymium magnet super tweeter which is elegantly crossed with a single, high-quality capacitor.
-The integration is perfect at low or high volumes.
-The sound is smooth, detailed, organic, dynamic.
+The natural 8-octave range of the 8" paper dual cone full-range driver is subtly augmented for the last octave (10000 Hz and up) by a 1" ferrofluid-cooled neodymium magnet super tweeter which is elegantly crossed with a single, high-quality Solen capacitor.
+The tweeter implementation is similarly designed to align properly with the 8" wide band driver at either low or high volumes.
+The combined sound of the Triton drivers wide range/full range plus super tweeter is extremely smooth, detailed, organic, dynamic.

 Recent Design Changes